simonmichael/hledger/hledger-lib/hledger_journal.m4.md

 A directive is a line in the journal beginning with a special keyword, that influences how the journal is processed.
-Some directives may also have indented sub-directives on the following lines.
+Some directives may also have indented sub-directives on the following lines (`commodity`).

-Some directives are positional - they affect all the journal entries that follow them (usually till the end of the current file, and also any files included in that region).
+### Directive scope, multiple files

+Directives vary in which journal entries they affect:

-Some directives form a begin/end pair, and affect the enclosed region of the journal.
+- some form a begin/end pair, and affect the enclosed journal entries (and included files):\
-Others are position independent and affect the whole journal no matter where they occur.
+  `alias` & `end aliases`; `comment` & `end comment`
+- some affect the subsequent journal entries (and included files) in the current file:\
+  `alias` or `comment` without an end directive, `Y`
+- some affect all journal entries (and included files) anywhere in the current file:\
+  `account`, `commodity`, `D`, `P`.

+It's important to note that directives can affect the current file and child (included) files, but not sibling or parent (including) files.
+This is by design, for simplicity and predictability of reports, but it can be surprising at times.
+Eg, in:

+    hledger -f a.prices -f b.journal

+the prices defined in a.prices will not be effective in b.journal (a sibling file).
+Instead, you have to include (or inline) a.prices in b.journal, or vice versa.

 ### Comment blocks